By Julia Pepler

-Earlier this June, at the kick-off of our expanded Vancouver Water Monitoring Program, we were joined by Patricia Moore, Associate Director, Global Client Coverage for Western Canada, RBC, and John Bear, Director, Global Client Coverage at RBC Investor & Treasury Services, who were eager to learn about our program and help us collect our weekly water samples and environmental observations.
+Earlier this June, at the kick-off of our expanded Vancouver Water Monitoring Program, we were joined by Patricia and John from RBC, who were eager to learn about our program and help us collect our weekly water samples and environmental observations.

 Our team met with Patricia, John, and two HSBC employees, at our in-house IDEXX lab on Granville Island and, as a group, we were excited to share stories about the different ways we have each connected to water.
 After a tour of our lab, we gloved-up and headed to Brokers’ Bay to get to work.

 John getting ready to sample at Brokers' Bay.

 RBC has been a long-time supporter of the Swim Drink Fish movement.
 For more than a decade, RBC and Swim Drink Fish have been working together to promote swimmable water across Canada.
 RBC is the lead supporter of Swim Guide, which provides millions of users across 10 countries with access to water quality data, beach information, and swim advisories.

 Patricia and John represent the dedication RBC has put toward promoting clean water, mental health, education, and volunteerism.
 As they collected water samples down at the Brokers’ Bay docks, Patricia and John took their passion for water a step further as citizen scientists.